IBM/packer-plugin-ibmcloud/README.md

 }
 ```
 ### Understanding Packer Template Blocks
-For a detail description of Packer Template configuration [here](https://www.packer.io/docs/templates).

 #### `variable` Block
 The `variable` block defines variables within your Packer configuration.
 Input variables serve as parameters for a Packer build, allowing aspects of the build to be customized without altering the build's own source code.
 When you declare variables in the build of your configuration, you can set their values using CLI options and environment variables.